neyao-template/spring-mvc-jpa-template/README.md

 - use JpaConfiguration instead of HibernateConfiguration
 - user JpsUserDao instead of UserDao

+**JPA implementation with spring data**
+- JpaConfiguration.java declares @EnableJpaRepositories
+- declares UserRepository in package org.oursight.learning.jpa.repository
+- Use UserRepository in JpaController, which url mapping to http://localhost:8080/jpa/list and jpa/new

 How to run
 -----------------
 1. checkout from git